RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 ```

-Lets lastly generate a Aurora cluster
-with the following template:
+Finally, we generate the Aurora cluster with the following template:

 ```
 Resources: